MontealegreLuis/php-testing-tools/README.md

 ## Usage

-You can run all the test with this command:
+You can run all the tests with this command:

 ```bash
 $ bin/robo test